 In the same year, the Indian Central Government under the direction of the Supreme Court directed all states and union territories to regulate the selling of acid.
-The retailers are required to maintain a record of the buyers, declare the amount of acid being stocked to the police and any case of failure in doing so would lead to undeclared stock being confiscated and a fine, It has also barred anyone under the age of 18 from purchasing acids.
+The retailers are required to maintain a record of the buyers and declare the amount of acid being stocked to the police and any case of failure in doing so would lead to undeclared stock being confiscated and a fine, It has also barred anyone under the age of 18 from purchasing acids.

 The Prevention of Acid Attacks and Rehabilitation of Acid Attack Victims Acts, 2017

 In 2017, India revised its Rights of Persons with Disabilities Act and recognized acid attack victims as disabled.
 This would mean that acid attack victims could have more access and help with finding jobs.
-However, this law has not been implemented consistently among many states.
+However, this law has not been implemented consistently in many states.
 Not only this, but many human rights activists have argued that the revised law is problematic.
-Acid attack victims have a unique trauma and this law does not individually consider acid attack victims’ experiences and therefore does not offer adequate support.
+Acid attack victims have a unique trauma, this law does not individually consider acid attack victims’ experiences and therefore does not offer adequate support.